What makes Mock Development, Inc. different from our competitors?

-Absolutely!
-We are licensed in the State of FL (Please check for yourself, CGC#1508123).
-As a general contractor we carry one of the top insurances for both General Liability and Worker’s Compensation.
-On top of that we require all of our talented subcontractors are fully licensed and insured.
+We are licensed in the State of FL (Please check for yourself, CGC1508123.
+As a certified general contractor we carry one of the top insurances for both General Liability and Worker’s Compensation.
+On top of that we require all of our talented subcontractors are fully licensed and insured as well.

 What kinds of projects do you work on?

 We really focus on designing and completing custom remodels and renovations, as well as larger scale custom builds.
 We excel at planning and executing large scale projects.
 We aren’t just a bathroom remodeler and let potential clients know up front that projects less than $10,000 aren’t a good fit.
-We do work on the following types or projects: new build construction, large scale remodels, additions and complete kitchen / bathroom remodeling.
+We do work on the following types or projects: new build construction, large scale remodels, custom kitchens & bathroom remodeling.